 Not used as much by Indonesians as it is by us, the native teachers, XE Currency is great for the first few weeks when you're trying to understand just how much you're paying for something.
 Is a jacket that costs 800,000 Indonesian rupiah expensive?
 Well, that's about $50.
 A plate of nasi goreng for 20,000 rupiah?
 That's an estimated 5p in GBP – a bargain!
 XE Currency is the perfect app for changing the Indonesian currency to your home currency and vice-versa, and for letting you easily understand how much an item costs.
 The exchange rates are updated frequently and of course, give or take a few hundred (or thousand!) rupiah just in case!

 Of course there are hundreds of apps available to download which will help you get settled in Indonesia, but these are just a few of the most notable ones.
-There’s an app out there for everyone, whether or not you’re a film goer (if so, Movreak is for you, whereby you can see what films are on in cinemas, book tickets and check seat availability), a bargain hunter (Grivy is yours, an app which allows you to bid on available deals such as beauty treatments and concert tickets), or something else, you are absolutely spoilt for choice.
+There's an app out there for everyone, whether or not you're a film goer (if so, Movreak is for you, whereby you can see what films are on in cinemas, book tickets and check seat availability), a bargain hunter (Grivy is yours, an app which allows you to bid on available deals such as beauty treatments and concert tickets), or something else, you are absolutely spoilt for choice.
 See all these and more teaching in Indonesia.